About Our Lease Accounting Tools

 The Capital vs. Operating Lease Test walks you through the four tests necessary to determine whether a lease is a capital lease or an operating lease under the current lease accounting standard, FASB ASC 840.

 To learn more about these tests as well as how to identify and differentiate between capital and operating leases under both ASC 840 and ASC 842, read our blog, Capital and Finance Lease Accounting: A Comprehensive Example.

-Or, to read about operating lease accounting and the right of use asset, read the following blog:
+Or, if you would like to learn more about the right of use asset and operating lease accounting, read the following blogs: